DominicLuidold/WS22-AutonomousSystems-III/README.md

 <details>
 <summary><code>FindWall</code> behavior description</summary>

 The `FindWall` behavior has the lowest priority among the five available behaviors and is only executed when none of the other behaviors are applicable.
-When this behavior is triggered, the TurtleBot uses the `/cmd_vel` topic to move slowly towards a wall until it reaches one, at which point control is transferred to another behavior.
+When this behavior is triggered, the TurtleBot uses the `/cmd_vel` topic to move with a slight left curve ahead until it reaches a wall, at which point th control is transferred to another behavior.

 </details>

 The main node contains the logic for creating an initial map of the labyrinth based on the two `WallFollower` and `FindWall` behaviors without paying attention to any existing tokens.
 Once the labyrinth has been fully mapped, the TurtleBot's set of behaviors is adjusted to include the remaining three behaviors which focus on finding and recording the positions of the tokens.
-Once all tokens (specified by the `num_tokens` parameter) have been discovered, the `token_detector`  tells the TurtleBot to stop upon which user interaction is required.
+Once all tokens (specified by the `num_tokens` parameter) have been discovered, the `token_detector`  tells the TurtleBot to stop.
+Then the turtlebot awaits user interaction.

 ###### Usage